DioPires/kotlin-exposed-postgres-example/README.md

+# kotlin-exposed-postgres-example

-# Sample project to show how to work with Exposed using Kotlin
+Sample project to show how to work with Exposed using Kotlin